 - outline ways to maximize efficiency in project execution;

-- highlight project-specific actions that comply to project goals and objectives;
+- highlight project-specific actions that comply with project goals and objectives;

 - provide detailed project risk management plans, and